cgrates/cgrates/docs/api_tpratingprofiles.rst

 	RatingProfileId        string             // RatingProfile id
 	Tenant               string             // Tenant's Id
 	TOR                  string             // TypeOfRecord
-	Direction            string             // Traffic direction, OUT is the only one supported for now Subject              string             // Rating subject, usually the same as account RatesFallbackSubject string             // Fallback on this subject if rates not found for destination RatingActivations    []RatingActivation // Activate rate profiles at specific time
+	Direction            string             // Traffic direction, *out is the only one supported for now Subject              string             // Rating subject, usually the same as account RatesFallbackSubject string             // Fallback on this subject if rates not found for destination RatingActivations    []RatingActivation // Activate rate profiles at specific time